-When the world is slowly recorded in paper-thin slices, movement leaves traces, motion becomes sharply drawn instead of blurred, and, as a subject struggles for stillness or to seize control, intent becomes visible.
+When the world is slowly recorded in paper-thin slices, movement leaves traces, motion becomes sharply drawn instead of blurred, and, as the subject struggles for stillness or deliberately moves, intent becomes visible.
 This work is about fluid interplay, not capturing a decisive moment.
+As each image is slowly built across the computer screen, neither the photographer nor the subject is completely in control.
+Every image is an act of discovery.

 Sharon